 - Some sites require interns to be American citizens and/or over 16 years of age.

-- The intern must be supervised by an adult at all times and the location must have at least two adult employees.
+- The intern must always be supervised by an adult and the location must have at least two adult employees.

 - The site must be a safe work environment and may not be in a private home.